 All Academy students are required to take 3 years of Spanish.
 All freshman are required to take Spanish 1 during their freshman year.
-Selection to the Advanced Placement course is based upon teacher recommendation and previous documented success.
+Selection to the Advanced Placement course is based on teacher recommendation and previous documented success.

 Spanish I, Honors